huemig/Cinema-Paradiso-Project/README.md

 ```
 Cinema Paradiso,with a frontend built in React & Redux and a backend built in Django API.
 In this web application you will find many informative movie reviews, you can compare different
 reviews on current, upcoming, recent, or vintage movies and even get a sneak-peek at the trailers
-.
-You can filter the movies by genre.
+.You can filter the movies by genre.
 This extension is built in a more user-friendly manner where
 they can save time by loading all the currently playing movies in a single click.
 ```

 ## Live Demo